paragonie/certainty-js/README.md

 ### Easy Mode

-Simply call `Certainty.getLatestCABundle()` and pass the `Buffer` it return to the `ca` key of your request options object:
+Simply call `Certainty.getLatestCABundle()` and pass the `Buffer` it returns to the `ca` key of your request options object:

 ```javascript
 const {Certainty} = require('certainty-js');